 About Krka National Park, Croatia

-Krka National Park – rated one of the best national parks in Croatia – encompasses 42 square miles around the Krka River.
-In addition to the waterfalls at Krka, the park features archaeological ruins, churches, islands and caves, all reachable by organized Krka tours.
-The main attraction at Krka NP is Skradinski buk, the largest waterfall on the Krka River.
+As one of the best national parks in Croatia – it encompasses 42 square miles around the Krka River.
+In addition to the waterfalls at Krka, the park features archaeological ruins, churches, islands and caves.

 Visiting Krka Waterfalls, Croatia on a Day Trip